Mitsubishi J8M Shūsui: Design and development

-Both the JAAF and JNAF approved its design and construction, and a prototype was built.
-In December 1944, the MXY8 was completed and, on 8 December 1944, at the Hyakurigahara Airfield, Lieutenant-Commander Toyohiko Inuzuka took the controls of the MXY8.
-Once in the air, Inuzuka found the MXY8 almost perfectly emulated the handling characteristics of the Komet.
+In December 1944, the MXY8 prototype was completed and, on 8 December 1944, at the Hyakurigahara Airfield, Lieutenant-Commander Toyohiko Inuzuka took the controls of the MXY8.
+Once in the air, Inuzuka found the MXY8 almost perfectly emulated the handling characteristics of the Me 163.
 Two additional MXY8 gliders were constructed in the naval yard at Yokosuka, and one was delivered to the Rikugun Kokugijitsu Kenkyujo (JAAF Aerotechnical Institute) at Tachikawa for evaluation.
-The JNAF initiated the construction of another prototype, production designation Ku-13.
-This was to use water ballast to simulate the weight of an operational J8M, complete with engine and weapons.
+The JNAF initiated the construction of another prototype, which was given the production designation Ku-13; it was to use water ballast to simulate the weight of an operational J8M, complete with engine and weapons.
 This variant was to be built by Maeda Aircraft Institute, while the JAAF version was to be constructed by Yokoi Koku KK (Yoki Aircraft Co).
 The JNAF also proposed a more advanced trainer, designated the MXY9 Shūka (秋花, autumn flower), which would be powered by a 2 kN thrust Tsu-11 ducted-fan engine.
-However, the war ended before this model could be built.
+However, the conflict ended before this model could be built.

-Mitsubishi and partners Nissan and Fuji proceeded with development of the airframe, and Yokosuka Arsenal was adapting the engine for Japanese production, designated the Ro.2.
-The Japanese succeeded in producing prototypes that outwardly looked very much similar to the Komet.
+The Japanese succeeded in producing prototypes that outwardly looked very much similar to the Me 163.
 The J8M1 had a wet weight that was 400 kg lighter, the aircraft having a plywood main spar and wooden vertical tail.
 The designers had also dispensed with the armoured glass in the cockpit, and the aircraft carried less ammunition and slightly less fuel.

-The Ki-200 and the J8M1 differed only in minor items, but the most obvious difference was the JAAF's Ki-200 was armed with two 30 mm (1.18 in) Type 5 cannon (with a rate of fire of 450 rounds per minute and a muzzle velocity of 920 m/s), while the J8M1 was armed with two 30 mm (1.18 in) Ho-105 cannon (rate of fire 400 rounds per minute, muzzle velocity 750 m/s.
+The Ki-200 and the J8M1 differed only in minor items, but the most obvious difference was the JAAF's Ki-200 was armed with a pair of 30 mm (1.18 in) Type 5 cannon (with a rate of fire of 450 rounds per minute and a muzzle velocity of 920 m/s), while the J8M1 was armed with two 30 mm (1.18 in) Ho-105 cannon (rate of fire 400 rounds per minute, muzzle velocity 750 m/s.
 The Ho-105 was the lighter of the two and both offered a higher velocity than the MK 108 cannon of the Me 163 (whose muzzle velocity was 520 m/s.
-The Toko Ro.2 (KR10) rocket motor did not offer the same thrust rating as the original, and Mitsubishi calculated that the lighter weight of the J8M1 would not offset this.
-Performance would not be as good as that of the Komet but was still substantial.
+The Toko Ro.2 (KR10) rocket motor did not produce the same thrust rating as the original, and Mitsubishi calculated that the lighter weight of the J8M1 would not offset this.
+Performance would not be as good as that of the Me 163, but was still substantial.

 The engine used the German propellants of T-Stoff oxidizer and C-Stoff fuel (hydrogen peroxide/methanol-hydrazine), known in Japan as "A" (kō) and "B" (otsu) respectively.

 Sixty training versions (Ku-13, Ki-13, MXY-8 & MXY-9) were produced by Yokosuka, Yokoi and Maeda.
-Seven of the operational version (J8M1/Ki-200) were built by Mitsubishi.
+Seven of the operational version (J8M1/Ki-200) were completed by Mitsubishi.